- A Roth IRA allows your investments to grow tax-free, and qualified withdrawals in retirement are also tax-free.

 Updated February 1, 2026

 Bryan: A Roth IRA is one of the most powerful investment accounts an investor can own.
+If done properly, all growth from your investments can be withdrawn completely tax-free in retirement.

 There is no tax deduction upfront for saving into these accounts.
 The main benefit is the future tax-free growth.